devpolo/community/README.md

 # 👋 Hello there

-It's now possible to contribute to those ([JavaScript Developer](https://www.linkedin.com/company/javascript-developer) | [Web Developer](https://www.linkedin.com/company/i-web-developer)) LinkedIn pages by posting awesome memes:
+It's now possible to contribute to JS and Web Developer LinkedIn pages by posting awesome memes:

 Feel free to share your ideas.